Installing on GitLab

 }

-Then the secret can be configured with:
+Then you can configure the secret with:

 resource "aws_secretsmanager_secret_version" "this" {